ar-zoop/digiPay_m/README.md

 If you're setting up your development environment, then write the username of your db, password of your db and in dialect mention whatever db you are using for ex: mysql, mariadb etc

-If you're setting up test or prod environment, make sure you also replace the host with the hosted db url.

 ### Setting up frontend

 Navigate to the frontend directory: cd frontend